e-m-b-a/emba/CONTRIBUTING.md

 - Scope of variables: Use local variables if possible

+- Use parameters to functions
+    - work with local variables inside the functions
+    - do not rely on globals if not needed

 - Use `export` for variables which aren't only used in one file - it isn't necessary, but helps for readability

+- Don't use backticks anymore, use $(..) instead

+- Use double square [[]] brackets (conditional expressions) instead of single square [] brackets

+- Whenever possible try to avoid `tr` `sed` `awk` and use bash internal functions instead, see e.g. [bash shell parameter substitution](http://www.cyberciti.biz/tips/bash-shell-parameter-substitution-2.html).
+It is slower as it forks, fopens and pipes back the result.

 - Code tests: Use shellcheck to test your code (./check_project.sh)

+- Code tests: Run EMBA in STRICT mode (parameter -S) to ensure everything is correct

 ## 3) Developer's Certificate of Origin 1.1